andreyxdd/marketeye-api/README.md

 # MarketEye API

-MarketEye API provides methods for computing technical indicators for individual stocks (e.g. MACD, EMAs, MFI, etc.) as well as indicators describing a market as a whole (e.g. CVI, VIX, etc.).
+MarketEye API provides methods for computing technical indicators of individual stocks (e.g. MACD, EMAs, MFI, etc.) as well as indicators describing the market as a whole (e.g. CVI, VIX, etc.).
 MarketEye API fetches the EOD (end of the day) historical data from Nasdaq Data Link API.
 The only markets analyzed are NASDAQ and NYSE.

+Furthermore, the API includes a scraping bot that collects the number of mentions of a given stock ticker.
+The scraping is done across some of the most popular news websites.

-Furthermore, the API provides methods for sorting all the stocks (for the given date) based on several implemented criteria.
+Finally, the API provides methods for sorting all the stock data and scraping results (for the given date) based on several implemented criteria.

 ## Deployment

 The API is deployed on [Heroku](https://marketeye-api.herokuapp.com/).
 MongoDB handles data storage.
 You can learn a bit more about the MarketEye API via [FastAPI docs](https://marketeye-api.herokuapp.com/docs).

-## Source Code Structure
+## Codebase Structure

 - api: for implementing endpoints
 - core: general settings of the project, i.e. initiating environmental variables
 - db: for establishing a connection to MongoDB and implementing methods for CRUD operations
 - utils: general utility folder, e.g. useful methods to handle date-time objects and sending emails (via smtplib)
 - ```main.py```: script to initiate the server, open/close connection to db
+- .github/workflows: to run
-- .github/workflows: for running the ```cronjob.py``` that fetches the EOD stock prices later to be used for calculations
+  - the ```cronjob.py``` that fetches the EOD stock prices later to be used for calculations
+  - the ```scraping.py``` that scrapes the stock tickers using [Scrapy](https://scrapy.org/) and [Selenium](https://selenium-python.readthedocs.io/)

 ### Running Locally